Azure/aks-gbb-officehours/README.md

 See [Roadmap](https://github.com/Azure/AKS/projects/1) for what's planned for AKS moving forward

 ## Contact Us
-Reach out with any questions you may have and we'll make sure to answer them as soon as possible!
+Reach out to us at aksofficehours@microsoft.com and we'll make sure to answer your questions as soon as possible!

 # Contributing